 ‘You know what mom, I’m going to go.
 I’m going to find her on my own, I don’t need your help to find my sister.
 This is not the way to react to Debra’s disappearance.’
 ‘But honey…’ ‘Stop, she’s your daughter for heaven’s sake.
 Could you and dad just accept she’s doing things differently?’
 ‘Honey, you don’t understand.’
 ‘No mom, to be honest I don’t understand.
 If you care about what other people say, then you’re not the intelligent woman I thought you were.’

 ‘I love you Marc, but you know it hasn’t been easy.
 I didn’t get the grant you know.
 But you, you’ve got everything you ever wanted, including me.’
 ‘Are you saying you don’t want me?’
 ‘That’s not what I’m saying at all.’
 Aileene caught a tear rolling on her cheek.
 ‘Then what exactly are you trying to say Aileene?’
 ‘I’m saying, that perhaps we’re rushing.’
 ‘Rushing?
 Aileene we’ve been engaged for four years, I’ve been waiting for you all this time and there has always been something else in your life stopping us.’
 ‘That’s no fair.
 We both agreed we would take our time.’
 ‘I’m getting sick of been the one person you’ll get to later.’
 ‘You’re right, I shouldn’t be making you wait.
 Maybe it’s time.’
 Aileene said whilst taking off her engagement ring.
 ‘Good bye Marc.’
-Aileene left Marc’s apartment and drove off from Pyrmont back to her own apartment.
+Aileene placed the pear shaped diamond engagement ring on a table, she walked out of Marc’s apartment, and she drove off from Pyrmont back to her own apartment.